-What Does it Take to Be a Securities and Commodities Sales Agent?
+What is a Securities and Commodities Sales Agent?

-A Day in the Life of a Securities & Commodities Sales Agent
+Life As a Securities & Commodities Sales Agent

 - Supply the latest price quotes on any security, as well as information on the activities or financial positions of the corporations issuing these securities.